Nearly 3 in 4 organizations have a slow hiring process due to a lack of automation.

 With recruiting automation, recruiters no longer have to perform a lot of these tasks, helping them focus more of their time on important responsibilities, like interviewing candidates and analyzing resumes.

 When they use automations that involve referrals, they’re motivating colleagues to be more involved during the recruiting process.
 This increases the chances that recruiters source and attract high quality candidates and it allows them to begin interviewing faster.

 It provides candidates with a better experience

 Recruitment automations can be geared towards providing delightful experiences—whether it’s sending swag through a platform like Sendoso or simply ensuring that interviewers show up prepared and on time for their interview.
-These automations can help your organization stand out from all of the places a candidate interviews with, and it can improve your reputation as an employer.
+These automations can help your organization stand out from all of the places an employee interviews with, and it can improve your reputation as an employer.

 It allows for less bias

-As you’ll soon learn, you can use recruiting automation to streamline your screening process.
-As it does this, it focuses solely on the candidate’s credentials while ignoring personal identifiers, like ethnicity, gender, and age.
-This helps your team avoid, at least in part, subconscious biases that can influence your perception of candidates.
+As you already learned, you can use recruiting automation to streamline your screening process.
+As it does, it focuses solely on the candidate’s credentials while ignoring personal identifiers, like ethnicity, gender, and age.
+This helps your team avoid, at least in part, subconscious biases that can influence your hiring decisions.
 And while this doesn’t guarantee that you’re able to build a team from diverse backgrounds, it should go a way in helping.